waelhammoudeh/overpass-4-slackware/README.md

 ```
 http://overpass-api.de/api/interpreter?data=[out:csv(\"name\";false)];way(33.56090, -111.96920, 33.57510, -111.93470)[highway];out;
 ```
-Installation and Setup Details:

-Details are provided in three "README" files found in "overpass-slackbuild" directory in this repository as follows:
+Guide Organization:

-This guide details are provided in three "README" files found in the directory for "overpass-slackbuild" found in this repository as follows:
+This guide details are provided in three "README" files found in the directory for "overpass-slackbuild" in this repository as follows:

  1. README : hardware requirements and software installation.
  2. README.data : all about OSM data file you need for the database.